-Care home top-up payments
+Factsheet: Care home top-up payments

 Summary

+• Large print: To print in Large Print, select the 'Print Page' link.
 In your print settings, increase the Scale (%) setting before printing.
 This may be under 'other' or advanced print settings.

 If you need care in a care home or nursing home

-When we complete your support plan, we will allocate an amount of money to meet your care and support needs.
+When we do your support plan, we will allocate an amount of money to pay for your care and support.
 This is called a ‘personal budget’.
-Where possible we will offer you the choice of at least one care home that is affordable within that budget.
+We will try to offer you at least one care home within this budget.

-The person moving into the care home will need to continue to pay their client contribution towards their care and support.
-For more information about client contributions, see our leaflet: What you will need to pay towards the cost of your care and support.
+You will also pay your weekly contribution towards your care and support.
+For more information about paying for your care, see our leaflet What you will need to pay

 Who can pay a top-up payment?

-• if you are receiving free aftercare under S117 of the Mental Health Act
+• If you are receiving free aftercare under S117 of the Mental Health Act.

-For more information, read our factsheet ‘Financial assessments for residential care’.
+For more information, read our factsheet Financial assessments for residential care

-Checking and paying a top-up payment
+Arranging a top-up payment

-When arranging a top-up payment for the first time, we will check if the person who is paying it (the payee) can afford it.
-We will send them an application form, an agreement form and request evidence of their income, savings and outgoings.
+To set up a top-up payment for the first time, we will check if the person paying it can afford it.

 The top-up agreement